Importance of Vacuum Cleaner

 Clutter can slow down your cleaning process.

-- Lift Away Press a button to lift the canister away and easily clean hard to reach areas
+- Dust cup capacity 1.1 quarts; Lift away; Press a button to lift the canister away and easily clean hard to reach areas

-- Anti Allergen Complete Seal Technology + a HEPA filter Traps 999 percent of dust and allergens inside the vacuum
+- Anti Allergen Complete Seal Technology plus a HEPA filter; Traps 99.9 percent of dust and allergens inside the vacuum

-- Powerful and lightweight Portable and versatile at only 12.5 lbs
+- Powerful and lightweight; Portable and versatile at only 12.5 pounds

 Step 4: Turn the vacuum on